 During this time we, at the Advice Centre, are still here to support you throughout your studies.
-In this article, we will give you guidance on how to avoid academic misconduct and advise you around what you should do if you receive an accusation of alleged academic misconduct.
+In this article, we will give you guidance on how to avoid academic misconduct and advise you on what you should do if you receive an accusation of alleged academic misconduct.

 A summary of the types of assessment offence this might include are: